punxaphil/maxi-media-player/README.md

 numberOfFavoritesToShow: 10 # Use this to limit the amount of favorites to show
 hideBrowseMediaButton: true # default is false.
 Hides the button to open the media browser.
 replaceHttpWithHttpsForThumbnails: true # default is false.
 Use this if you  want to replace http with https for thumbnails.
+mediaBrowserTitle: My favorites # default is 'All favorites'.
+Use this to change the title for the media browser/favorites section.
 ```

 ## Using individual section cards